Hand-E-Food/public/python/poker_battle_arena/rules.md

 Unlike common Poker rules, you do not always play five cards.
 Only play the cards that fit the formation, even if it's just one card for a "Single" formation.

-You may have a maximum of one army on each step of each lane.
 You may play one army each turn.
 You may play an army in any lane, even if the lane already has another of your armies advancing across the battlefield.

 Keep your armies to the left side of the lane that it is in, to help distinguish which armies are yours or your opponent's.